kaushiksk/kaushiksk.github.io/_posts/2018-02-12-automating-terminal-tasks-from-python.md

 `$ git submodule add remote-repo-url local/dest/of/plugin`

-Pretty lobarious to repeat 25 times but a perfect task to automate!
+Pretty laborious to repeat 25 times but a perfect task to automate!

-I use `os` and `subprocess` modules in Python2 which are available by default.
+I used the `os` and `subprocess` modules in Python2 which are available by default.
 So what we need to do is simple.
 Enter every plugin directory, grab the remote url by running `git remote -v`, navigate back to the `/.vim` directory and add that repo as a submodule.

 We'll use the following three functions :
  - **os.chdir(path)**                     : This is equivalent to `cd path`.